-Whatever passport you hold, this tool holds the answers…
+Whatever passport you hold, these tools hold the answers…

-The International Airline Transportation Association, aka IATA is a huge force in global aviation, and is typically the benchmark airlines use in deciding whether passengers fit into the rules required by a destination to board a flight, like visas and any other things they may need in advance.
+The International Airline Transportation Association, aka IATA is a huge force in global aviation, and Timatic, a powerful tool being offerd up by IATA is the benchmark airlines use in deciding whether passengers fit into the rules required by a given destination to board a flight, like visas and any other things they may need in advance.

 When it comes to keeping up with the changes, there’s one tool, and pretty much only one tool you need to have the best information at the time.
 That’s IATA’s interactive travel restriction map, which allows you to click on a country – let’s hope your geography doesn’t suck – and see current restrictions.

-To be extra sure that the information you’re presented with from the IATA resource is accurate, it never hurts to check TravelBans.org, another great free tool for travelers.
+To be extra sure that the information you’re presented with from the IATA resource is accurate, it never hurts to check TravelBans.org, or Dragon Slayer, two more great entry restriction tools for travelers.

 If you do plan to travel this year, be sure to read up on handy tips to keep you safe while flying, and also on some of the fantastic deals going around from hotels to flights which aim to build up buzz about the return of travel.